lijcam/Instruqt/kubernetes-fundamentals/02-deploy-application-using-kubernetes-objects/assignment.md

   contents: |-
     The container-based deployment of the Pacman application worked better than expected, and performance testing completed without issue.

     Another test is happening this weekend, and the delivery team has taken your learnings from the last exercise, and distilled them as [Kubernetes API objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects).
+Kubernetes Objects are persistent entities in the Kubernetes system.
+Kubernetes uses these entities to represent the state of a cluster.
+A Kubernetes Object is a "record of intent"—once you create the Object, Kubernetes will constantly work to ensure that object exists.
+We use YAML notation to describe Kubernetes Objects, and are the foundation of Infrastructure as Code practices in Kubernetes.

-    This task, is to deploy the Pacman application again, but using Kubernetes objects.
+    This task, is to deploy the Pacman application again, but using Kubernetes Objects.
 tabs:
 - title: Terminal
   type: terminal